First White House budget proposal to preview Biden's goals

 Known as a “skinny” budget, Biden’s proposal on Friday will provide only cursory figures on programs and departments where Congress has flexibility to decide what it wants to spend for the fiscal year starting in October.

-That “discretionary” spending accounted for $1.6 trillion in spending in the 2020 fiscal year, about a quarter of total federal spending.
-The rest is spending on areas deemed mandatory including old-age, disability, unemployment and medical benefits.
+That “discretionary” spending accounted for $1.6 trillion in the 2020 fiscal year, about a quarter of total federal spending.
+The rest is for areas deemed mandatory including old-age, disability, unemployment and medical benefits.

 A full budget proposal is set to be announced later this spring.

-Each of the proposals is just the first step in a budgeting process that will ultimately be decided by the House of Representatives and Senate, where the president’s fellow Democrats hold bare majorities.
+Each of the proposals is just the first step in a budgeting process that will ultimately be decided by the House of Representatives and Senate, where Democrats hold bare majorities.

 Biden withdrew his initial pick, Neera Tanden, to lead the Office of Management and Budget after she faced difficulty winning Senate approval.
 The office is currently run by acting director Shalanda Young.